jraab/tutorials/rna_seq_pipeline.md

     cd EXP_NAME

-**STEP 2: Figure out where your actual sequence reads are.** The high-throughput sequencing facility puts the reads in a directory called “HTSF” (which is short for “high-throughput sequencing facility”).
+**STEP 2: Figure out where your actual sequence reads are.** The high-throughput sequencing facility puts the reads in a directory called "HTSF" (which is short for "high-throughput sequencing facility").
 However, they put each run worth of data into a subdirectory which starts with a date, like `141203` or `140124`, where the first two digits are for the year, the second two are for the month, and the last two digits are for the day.
 You can figure out which directory is yours with one of the following commands.

     ls /proj/magnuslb/HTSF